LADI/jack-audio-connection-kit-docs/WalkThrough_User_NetJack.md

-And the complete list of options for the netjack driver backend obtained by _jackd -d net --help_ Note that for the jack2 port its currently _jackd -d netone --help_
+And the complete list of options for the netjack driver backend obtained by _jackd -d net --help_ Note that for the jack2 port it's currently _jackd -d netone --help_

 Most options are autodetected, you normally dont need to specify any of them.